trishume/sympy-wiki-with-svn/GSoC-2011-Application-Sean-Vig.md

 ## Project Overview

 The basis of this project is the implementation of symbolic Clebsch-Gordon coefficients/Wigner symbols.
 To implement this, I will create coefficients as a subclass of Expr, which allows us to create symbolic expressions based on input spin parameters.
-In this case, the Clebsch-Gordon coefficients would take 6 parameters, 2 for each of the two particles in the product basis and 2 for the particle in the coupled basis.
+In this case, the Clebsch-Gordon coefficients would take 6 parameters, 2 for each of the two particles in the product basis and 2 for the particle in the coupled basis, and are expressed as \(CG^{jm}_{j_1m_1j_2m_2}\).
 This can be extended to the coupling of more than two particles with Wigner-6j/9j/... symbols; these will be added if time allows, though this project will develop the framework that could be extended to include these objects.
 Numerical calculation of the coefficients will be possible by invoking the current numerical methods, but of note will be the implementation of symbolic manipulation and simplification by the various symmetries and properties that have been developed for evaluating Clebsch-Gordon coefficients (see Varshalovich pp 244-264 as a sample of the available relations).
 There are many such relations that could be implemented, and the number of relations that are implemented will be based on the amount of time available determined in discussions with my mentor.

 With the Clebsch-Gordon coefficients implemented, I will improve the spin states and spin algebra to fully utilize these terms.
 The first component of this will be to modify the treatment of spin states to be able to utilize product and coupled bases.
 This would involve using the current spin state implementation and tensor products to define uncoupled spin states and creating a new class inheriting from the current spin state classes to define coupled spin states.
 The coupled spin state classes would expand the current spin state states to include the spins of the corresponding uncoupled states.
 The algebra would be implemented such that if given a coupled state |j,m>, it could be written as the sum of tensor products of spin states with the appropriate Clebsch-Gordon cofficient and if given a tensor product of spin states, it could written as a sum of coupled states, again with the appropriate Clebsch-Gordon coefficient.
 Doing this allows calculations such as inner products between spin states to be evaluated.